 |

-man.
-It's a wonderful book, full of practical,
+you are a talented man.
+It's a wonderful book, full of

-original and innovative ideas.
+practical, original and innovative ideas.
 It has produced

 positive results for me already and I thank you sincerely for